How do you write an analysis paper? What are steps in writing a good analytical essay?

 Your conclusion is a reinforcement of your thesis statement.
 Provide a summary that shows the reader how well you supported your thesis statement.
 Let the reader experience a smooth transition from the paragraphs to the conclusion.
 If you have arranged your work properly, this should not be a problem.
 End your work with some concluding thoughts or a question to the reader.
 Your end thoughts may be specific to the topic or extend to wider, yet relatable issues.
 Do not introduce new ideas while concluding your work.

-Review your analytical essay
+#7.
+Review your essay.

 Take some time off before you can read what you have written, to allow you to view it from the audience’s perspective.
 Watch out for any errors in grammar, punctuation, and spelling.
 How is the overall flow of your essay?
 Are the points as clear as you intended them to be?
 Also, ensure that you have used the proper styles for the in-text citations.
 Most professors will require students to use APA, MLA or Chicago.
 If you have mentioned characters, ascertain that you have correctly spelled their names.
 Ask someone else to read your essay and give their thoughts on the piece.
 Are they struggling to understand what points you are driving home?